uv10000/P3/writeup_P3_U_Voll.md

 ### Executive Summary

-As a starting point, I used my leNet implementation from the lecture/quizz, as suggested.
+As a starting If an iterative approach was chosen:point, I used my leNet implementation from the lecture/quizz, as suggested.

 It did not work out of the box, and I observed severe overfitting.
 Symptoms: Near 100% accuracy on the training set but far less (~ 60%, initially) on the validation set.